 Total course distance: 4,558 ft

 Slightly more challenging but still easy to follow and play with family, Jaycee Park is a great introduction to wooded courses.
 Most of the holes fall under the 300 ft range, and the tee pad and basket layout is intuitive.
 This course is also quite flat, but some of the fairways are close to other baskets, so keep an eye out for stray drives.
-Etiquette is to yell “four” if you see your throw heading towards somebody.
+Etiquette is to yell “fore” if you see your throw heading towards somebody.

 Old Farm Park is a great course for beginners and is accessible to families.